cloud-native-toolkit/site-operator-guide/docs/learn/iascable/lab3/index.md

   ![](../../../images/SoftwareEverywhere-OpenShift-Infrastructure.drawio.png)

-## 2. Identify the needed `Software Everywhere` Terraform modules for the target architecture
+## 2. Identify the needed `Technology Zone Accelerator Toolkit` Terraform modules for the target architecture

-Let us first define which `Software Everywhere` Terraform modules we are going to use for our custom `BOM` file specification.
-The [`Software Everywhere`](https://github.com/cloud-native-toolkit/software-everywhere) project points to the  [Automated Solutions project](https://github.com/cloud-native-toolkit/automation-solutions) which contains several starting points for various setups, which can be used as a starting point.
+Let us first define which `Technology Zone Accelerator Toolkit` Terraform modules we are going to use for our custom `BOM` file specification.
+The [`Technology Zone Accelerator Toolkit`](https://github.com/cloud-native-toolkit/software-everywhere) project points to the  [Automated Solutions project](https://github.com/cloud-native-toolkit/automation-solutions) which contains several starting points for various setups, which can be used as a starting point.

 In our case we have two major areas for `Terraform` modules we want to use: